apache/flink/docs/dev/table/common.md

 // in the database named 'other_database'
 tableEnv.createTemporaryView("other_database.exampleView", table);

-// register the view named 'example.View' in the catalog named 'custom_catalog'
+// register the view named 'View' in the catalog named 'custom_catalog'
-// in the database named 'custom_database'
+// in the database named 'example' tableEnv.createTemporaryView("`example.View`", table);
-tableEnv.createTemporaryView("`example.View`", table);

 // register the view named 'exampleView' in the catalog named 'other_catalog'